 Filters extreme orders

-When making the decision the system is able to make a difference smartly between normal amount of orders and extreme ones to avoid distorting the demand planning.
+When making the decision the system is able to make a difference smartly between normal amounts of orders and extreme ones to avoid distorting the demand planning.

 Lead time detection